davekeogh/epubmangler/README.md

 # epubmangler

-This module provides tools to modify the metadata of .epub format ebooks.
+Tools to modify the metadata of EPUB files

 Documentation TBA.
-See `example.py` and `rename_epubs.py` for now.
+See `example/rename_epubs.py` and `gtk/edit.py` for now.

 Requires: Python 3.7